 A sledgehammer hit him square in the chest.
 A group home?
-But Aunt Nell didn’t have any major medical problems, did she?
+But Auntie Nell didn’t have any major medical problems, did she?
 And her mind was still sharp—

 “You’re what?” a woman’s voice demanded.

 Bam!
-His gut backfired like Uncle Ramsey's ancient pickup.
-“Aunt Nell!
+His gut backfired like Uncle Ramsey’s ancient pickup.
+“Auntie Nell!
 What are you doing on the phone?”

-Yuina’s sputtering “What?” was drowned by Aunt Nell’s screeching, “What do you mean, group home?”
+Yuina’s sputtering “What?” was drowned by Auntie Nell’s screeching, “What do you mean, group home?”

 “Why is Mom on the phone?!”

-Then Aunt Nell started to cry, loud wails that drowned out Yuina’s next words.
+Then Auntie Nell started to cry, loud wails that drowned out Yuina’s next words.

 “Yuina, hang up!”
-Ashwin had to yell to be heard over Aunt Nell’s crying.
+Ashwin had to yell to be heard over Auntie Nell’s crying.
 Yuina disconnected the call.

 Ashwin dropped the phone in the cradle and rushed out to the living room, which had one of the landline extensions.
-Aunt Nell was sitting on the couch, crying.
+Auntie Nell was sitting on the couch, crying.